wakoliVotes/Data-Processing-and-Preparation/README.md

-# Illustration-of-Data-Processing-and-Preparation-with-Python-Libraries
+### Illustrating Data Processing and Preparation with Python Libraries
-In this tutorial, we use the Titanic Data (obtained from Kaggle) to illustrate key aspects of Data Processing and Preparation To complete this exercise, there is relying on useful Python Libraries
+- In this tutorial, we use the Titanic Data (obtained from Kaggle) to illustrate key aspects of Data Processing and Preparation
+- To complete this exercise, there is relying on useful Python Libraries

-First, there is need to import numpy and pandas, and then import the dataset for using
+- First, there is need to import numpy and pandas, and then import the dataset for using

 <code>
 <pre>